mohammadll/Semantic_Versioning/README.md

 # Semantic_Versioning of artifacts built with maven (CI goals of Jenkins pipeline)
-This is a great guide to automate the versioning process of artifacts built with maven for CI Goals in jenkins pipeline .
+This is a great guide to automate the versioning process of artifacts built with maven for CI Goals of jenkins pipeline .
 Imagine that we want to replace the question mark with a version number without any manual change from us like this: mvn clean deploy -Drevision=?

 Semantic Versioning Works like this:
 (example: 1.0.0)